 Small business owners are often the janitor, the customer service representative and the accounts person on any given day and to do this takes an enormous amount of humbleness and integrity – particularly if they want to create the right culture in their business.

 It is important to connect at the Career Academy

 The thing that we value the most is the connection between education and work, between courses and activities.
 The connection between students and businesses and we call this Industry Connect.

 In the small business market, ever changing software and regulations means that business owners and managers need to constantly learn and adapt.
-Software developers call this CICD – Continuous Integration and Continuous Delivery and it is a principle we apply to our business every week, both internally and when we engage with our students, clients and partners.
+Software developers call this CICD – Continuous Improvement and Continuous Delivery and it is a principle we apply to our business every week, both internally and when we engage with our students, clients and partners.